vapor line

 Fabrication of the piece was aided through CNC-cut clamping blocks, to accurately position each member in the correct axial rotation.
 The CNC router was also used to fabricate a clamping fixture to accurately position the base members during welding.

-Currently on exhibit at SculptureNow at The Mount (home and gardens of Edith Wharton) in Lenox, MA through October 2022.
-This piece is available for purchase.
+Previously on view at SculptureNow at The Mount (home and gardens of Edith Wharton) in Lenox, MA, May- October 2022.